ash-project/ash_admin/README.md

 end
 ```

 **Note: there is no builtin security for your AshAdmin (except your apps normal policies).
-In most
-cases you will want to secure you `/admin` routes in some way to prevent them from being
+In most cases you will want to secure your AshAdmin routes in some way to prevent them from being public**
-public**

 Now start your project (usually by running `mix phx.server` in a terminal) and visit `/admin` in your browser (or whatever path you gave to `ash_admin` in your router).